ElisabethHuhn/AndroidArchitectureExample3/README.md

   * Drivers are sorted by last name
 * Click on Print button
   * Check CatLog for expected output of driver list
+  * order is the same as on the screen
 * Click on Delete Drivers button
   * Assure driver list disappears
   * "No Drivers Available" is displayed